mishapadidar/stellarator_multiobjective/lab_notebook.md

       > is about 15sec evaluations.
   - [x] Write a 'safe evaluation' wrapper.
   - [x] Implement safe evaluations in the data based bounds.
+  - [x] choose a method of solving the unrelaxable bound constrained MOO problem.
+      > Bi-objective MOO:
+      > With Bi-objective we can use a discrete set of
+      > reference points within a Lp or Tchebycheff approach.
+      > First need to (globally) minimize each objective to bound the pareto front.
+      > Use multistart (fault tolerant)GD or direct search.
+      >
+      > DFO MOO solvers:
+      > NSGA-II, DMS, MultiMADS, ParEGO